meszaros-lajos-gyorgy/arx-fatalis-complete-darkness/readme.md

 >
 > Version: 1.3

-There are 2 different versions:
+There are 3 different versions:

 - `versions/torch-on.zip` - all is dark, but extinguishable torches are left lit
 - `versions/torch-off.zip` - all is dark and torches are extinguished
+- `versions/ue4-remake-demake.zip` - same as torch-on, but every light is now orange and brighter, and flames are larger

 ## Disclaimers